BrightstarDB/BrightstarDB/doc/src/Entity_Framework.rst

 ------------------

 An key that is either null or an empty string is not allowed.
-When using the key generation features of BrightstarDB, if the generated key that resultsis either ``null`` or an empty string, the framework will raise a ``BrightstarDB.EntityFramework.EntityKeyRequiredException``.
+When using the key generation features of BrightstarDB, if the generated key that results is either ``null`` or an empty string, the framework will raise a ``BrightstarDB.EntityFramework.EntityKeyRequiredException``.

 .. _Optimistic_Locking_in_EF: